-License Subscription Revenue Recognition (Software As A Service)
+Software As A Service Revenue Recognition

-With respect to sales of the Company's license agreements, customers generally pay fixed annual fees in advance in exchange for the Company's software service provided by via electronic, which are generally recognized ratably over the license term.
-Some agreements allow the customer to terminate their subscription contracts before the end of the applicable term, and in such cases the customer is generally entitled to a refund pro-rata but only for the elapsed time remaining at the point of termination, which would approximate the deferred revenue at such time.
+With respect to sales of the Company's maintenance, consulting and other service agreements, customers pay fixed monthly fees in exchange for the Company's service.
 The Company's performance obligation is satisfied over time as the electronic services are provided continuously throughout the service period.
 The Company recognizes revenue evenly over the service period using a time-based measure because the Company is providing continuous access to its service.
-The Company's customers generally pay within 30 to 60 days from the receipt of a customer approved invoice.